-Community members of Nongpriang and Umwang Nongbah had untaken a project to increase their food crop productivity by setting out kitchen gardens at their communities.
+Community members of Nongpriang and Umwang Nongbah had undertaken a project to increase their food crop productivity by setting out kitchen gardens at their communities.
 These kitchen gardens will help ease their dependence on cash crops and more so on food crops.
 Their journey began when they had learned the benefits of having a garden that can cater to their own needs and wants.

 NESFAS had organized several awareness campaigns in Nongpriang and Umwang Nongbah on the importance of Indigenous Food Systems and to incorporate them into the community’s daily life to adapt to the local conditions and to revive indigenous food crops.
-NESFAS has in the past felicitated similar campaigns to promote more sustainable food systems and protect indigenous knowledge.
+NESFAS has in the past facilitated similar campaigns to promote more sustainable food systems and protect indigenous knowledge.

 Nongpriang is a community located in the valleys of Sohra and falls under the Sohra Syiemship.
 There are 80 households in this community and most of the residents are organic farmers.
 Besides farming, the residents are also engaged in weaving bamboo crafts.
 The people of Nongpriang have currently prioritized cash crops over food crops due to the high cost of transportation of products to Sohra market and the durability of the cash crops over food crops.
 For that reason, the community no longer makes a livelihood from food crops as their market now depends on cash crops.